Benefits of Green Landscaping in the Mid-Atlantic

 Reduce Air Pollution

 Emissions from landscaping equipment (mowers, blowers, trimmers, etc.) are often much greater than that of a car for each hour of operation.
 Small gasoline-powered engines are the most polluting.
 And, older equipment tends to be worse than newer models.

 In warm weather, residential areas are rarely peaceful due to noise from the use of mechanical landscaping equipment and vehicles.
 Plus, operators of the equipment are in danger of hearing loss.

 The world only has a limited supply of natural resources and consumption rates are increasing.
 Typical landscaping requires:

-- energy to fuel landscaping equipment (gasoline and often coal and/or natural gas to generate electricity)
+- energy to fuel landscaping equipment (gasoline and coal, oil and/or natural gas to generate electricity)

-- water to irrigate plants (30% of water consumption in urban areas in the eastern US is for watering lawns)
+- water to irrigate plants (30% of water consumption in the US is for outdoor uses)

 - soil lost through erosion after the removal of peat moss (used to improve soil) - peat moss often comes from wetlands